- What is a pandemic?

-No. If you do not have any symptoms there is no testing that can be done to predict whether or not you will become unwell.
-It is not possible to issue a ‘medical clearance certificate’.
+If you do not have any symptoms there is no testing that can be done to predict whether or not you will become unwell.

-Do I need to isolate myself if I have returned from holiday in China?
+Do I need to isolate myself if I have returned from overseas?

-If you develop a fever, a cough, sore throat or shortness of breath within 14 days of travel to an affected area, you should call your GP, emergency department or call healthdirect 1800 022 222 and seek medical attention as soon as possible.
+If you develop a fever, a cough, sore throat or shortness of breath within 14 days of travel, you should immediately tell health staff at the quarantine facility.

 Yes.
 If you are sharing your home with others, you should stay in a different room from other people or be separated as much as possible.
 Wear a surgical mask when you are in the same room as another person, and when seeking medical care.
 Use a separate bathroom, if available.